brill-software/brill_apps/MediaLibrary/README_MediaLibrary.md

 #### Use within your projects:
 Please copy any images that you use within your web application to the web applications **Images** folder.
 Copy icons to the **Icons** folder.
 #### Organization:
-Please keep files organized in appropriately named folers and add a README to the folders.
+Please keep files organized in appropriately named folders and add a README.
 Delete or archive old versions or use a version naming convention.
 #### Content Guidelines:
 Please maintain a professional and respectful media environment.
 It is strictly prohibited to upload inappropriate content.
 This includes, but is not limited to, offensive, explicit, or derogatory material.
 #### Copyright Compliance: